Foundations of regular variation on topological spaces: Preface

-\textit{Ideals.} A constructive definition of an ideal employs homogeneous function (modulus) on the carrier space.
-The simplest case arises when the space does not contain scaling invariant elements and admits a strictly positive continuous modulus.
+A constructive definition of an ideal employs a homogeneous function (modulus) on the carrier space.
+The simplest case arises when the space does not contain scaling-invariant elements and admits a strictly positive continuous modulus.
 We refer to such a modulus as \emph{proper}.
-Its upper level sets naturally generate a bornology (or ideal), see \cite{seg:zhao:mein17}.
+Its upper level sets naturally generate a bornology (or ideal); see \cite{seg:zhao:mein17}.
 However, there exist natural examples (e.g., $\R^\infty$ with the topology of pointwise convergence) where a proper modulus does not exist.
-In the context of c\`adl\`ag functions (right-continuous functions with left limits), this was already observed in \cite{bladt:hash22} who worked with a countable family of moduli which are homogeneous functions, possibly vanishing on some nontrivial elements of the carrier space.
-We advance and generalise this approach by identifying main features which explain this situation and clarify relationships between ideals and homogeneous functions.
-In particular, we establish the equivalence between the existence of a continuous modulus and topological properties of the ideal.
+In the context of c\`adl\`ag functions (right-continuous functions with left limits), this was already observed in \cite{bladt:hash22}, which utilised a countable family of moduli that are homogeneous functions, possibly vanishing on some non-trivial elements of the carrier space.
+We advance and generalise this approach by identifying the main features that explain this situation and clarifying the relations between ideals and homogeneous functions.
+In particular, we establish the equivalence between the existence of a continuous modulus and the topological properties of the ideal.

-Furthermore, we present a construction of the product of ideals, and apply this to describe the hidden regular variation phenomenon without relying on a metric on the underlying space.
-It is shown that in case of a metric space we recover the conventional construction based on excluding a neighbourhood of a given cone.
+Furthermore, we present a construction for the product of ideals and apply it to describe the phenomenon of hidden regular variation without relying on a metric on the underlying space.
+In the case of a metric space, we show that this approach recovers the conventional construction based on excluding a neighbourhood of a given cone.

-The equivalence of Baire and Borel $\sigma$-algebras in metric spaces allows for significant simplification in many proofs, highlighting the roles of separability and completeness assumptions.
-In this context, we recover the known results on regular variation in Polish spaces from the literature.
-But even here, our abstract approach leads to simplification of proofs for many of the available results, most notably, the equivalence between the regular variation property and the existence of a spectral measure which arises from the polar decomposition.
+The equivalence of Baire and Borel $\sigma$-algebras in metric spaces allows for the significant simplification of many proofs, highlighting the roles of the separability and completeness assumptions.
+In this context, we recover known results on regular variation in Polish spaces.
+Even here, our abstract approach simplifies many existing results --- most notably, the equivalence between the regular variation property and the existence of a spectral measure arising from the polar decomposition.